UI5/mcp-server/CONTRIBUTING.md

 ### Issue Reporting Disclaimer

-We want to improve the quality of UI5 MCP and good bug reports are welcome!
+We want to improve the quality of UI5 MCP server and good bug reports are welcome!
 But our capacity is limited, so we cannot handle questions or consultation requests, and we cannot afford to ask for required details.

 Therefore, we reserve the right to close or to not process insufficient bug reports in favor of those which are clearly documented and easy to reproduce.
-Even though we would like to solve each well-documented issue, there is always the chance that it won't happen - please remember: UI5 MCP is Open Source and comes without warranty.
+Even though we would like to solve each well-documented issue, there is always the chance that it won't happen - please remember: UI5 MCP server is Open Source and comes without warranty.

 Bug report analysis support is always very welcome!
 See [Analyze Issues](#-analyzing-issues).

 ## 🤩 Feature Requests

-You can request most features by creating an issue in the UI5 MCP repository: https://github.com/UI5/mcp/issues/new
+You can request most features by creating an issue in the UI5 MCP server repository: https://github.com/UI5/mcp-server/issues/new

 For bigger features an RFC (Request for Comment) might be necessary.
 You should always clarify the need for an RFC with the project contributors upfront.
 You could do this either by opening an issue or in our [Slack channel](#seeking-help--not-a-bug).
 You can use [this template](rfcs/0000-template.md) for creating an RFC.